 - 2 cups good beef stock (see recipe for stock using Mack Brook Farm soup bones)

 Melt butter in a large sauté pan or Dutch oven.
 When melted, add olive oil.
-Brown the meat in batches using tongs to turn the pieces.
+Brown the meat in batches so that each is one layer in the pot.
 Cook about 3 minutes per side.
 Lightly salt and pepper each batch.
-Remove meat from pan with tongs and set aside on a platter.
+Remove meat from pan and set aside on a platter.

 Using the same pan, combine carrots, celery, and onion.
 Dust with flour and a small pinch of salt and pepper.
 Cook, stirring frequently, until the vegetables brown.
 About 4 minutes.